 - Blueberries are low in calories but loaded with antioxidants, fiber, vitamin K, manganese and vitamin C, along with many other important micronutrients.

-- There are many health benefits of blueberries, including improved heart and brain health, increased regularity, reduced inflammation, protection from certain types of cancer, and increased weight loss.
+- There are many health benefits of blueberries, including the potential for improved heart and brain health, increased regularity, reduced inflammation, protection from certain types of cancer, and increased weight loss.

 - Opt for organic, fresh blueberries, and enjoy them raw to reap the most rewards in terms of nutrition.
 Blueberries can also be incorporated into your favorite recipes to add a touch of sweetness.